North of the Border (Atlanta): Plot

 Earn (Donald Glover), Alfred (Brian Tyree Henry) and Darius (Lakeith Stanfield) are preparing to leave for Statesboro, where Alfred is set to perform at a college campus.
 Tracy (Khris Davis) suddenly shows up at the apartment and convinces them to let him accompany them, despite his probation.
 While preparing, Earn reveals they are not staying at a hotel, but with a fan of Alfred named Violet (Jerusha Cavazos), which seems to frustrate Alfred.

-Once they arrive at Statesboro, they reach Violet's dorm, who is surprised by Tracy’s unexpected presence but accommodates him.
+Once they arrive at Statesboro, they reach Violet's dorm, who is surprised by Tracy's unexpected presence but accommodates him.
 Violet invites Alfred to her bedroom where he will sleep with her, stating in detail that she has a crush on him.
 At the concert event, they run into Clark County (RJ Walker) and his manager Lucas (Matthew Barnes).
-Suddenly, Violet dumps beer on Alfred for talking with a girl, prompting an angry Tracy to confront her and push her down the stairs.
+Suddenly, Violet dumps beer on Alfred for talking with another girl, prompting an angry Tracy to confront her and push her down the stairs.
 Earn manages to catch her in time.
 Violet then slaps Earn and tells a group of students that they tried to touch her.
 The students corner Earn, Alfred and Darius.
 Tracy suddenly punches one of the students and the four flee, eventually managing to evade them.

-They reach a frat house (mostly consisting of white boys) where they grant them marijuana and invite them to enter.
-The frat house is in the middle of a hazing ceremony, with many boys being stripped of their clothes.
-The frat house also has many guns and is proudly displaying a Confederate flag.
-Darius and Tracy leave to explore more about the frat house while Earn and Alfred stay in the main room.
-Alfred then tells Earn that he is responsible for all the bad decisions throughout the trip and that he has been talking with Lucas about possibly managing him, telling Earn that while he respects him as family, he is not a good manager.
+They reach a frat house (mostly consisting of white boys) where the fraternity members give them marijuana and invite them to enter.
+The frat house is in the middle of a hazing ceremony, with pledges being stripped of their clothes and bags placed over their heads.
+The house also has many antique guns, donated by their alumnus in the NRA, and is proudly displaying a Confederate flag.
+The pledges are forced to dance to “Laffy Taffy”, with Tracy finding the entire situation humorous.
+Darius and Tracy leave to explore the house while Earn and Alfred stay in the main room.
+Alfred then tells Earn that he is responsible for all the bad decisions throughout the trip and that he has been talking with Lucas about possibly managing him, admitting to Earn that while he respects him as family, he is not a good manager.

 The next morning, they leave the frat house to get their stuff from Violet's dorm.
 They find their car damaged and their belongings left around the grass or stolen.
 Earn finds that his laptop is missing and tries to enter Violet's dorm room, even going as far as to activate a fire alarm.
 As more students are watching them, they are forced to retreat and escape.
 While driving back, Tracy mocks Earn's actions and reveals that he stole a flintlock from the frat house, pretending to shoot Earn.
 Frustrated, Earn tells Alfred to pull the car over to fight with Tracy.
-Alfred does so, and despite Earn's determination, Tracy effortlessly beats Earn while Alfred and Darius watch on.
+Alfred does so, and despite Earn's determination, Tracy quickly beats him into submission while Alfred and Darius watch on.
 Alfred, Darius and Tracy get inside the car, while Earn takes a few moments to compose himself before entering.
 They continue driving, in silence.